-- New Hampshire artist John Goffe Rand patents the first collapsible metal tube.
+- John Goffe Rand, a New Hampshire artist, patents the first collapsible metal tube.

 - Theron T. Pond, a pharmacist from Utica, New York, begins selling Golden Treasure, a homeopathic remedy he had developed from witch hazel.

-- J. Simon, a pharmacist of Lyons, creates Crème Simon with a glycerine base.
+- Joseph Simon, a pharmacist of Lyons, creates Crème Simon with a glycerine base.

-- Bourjois develops a compact rouge by baking a powder/water mixture in a round mould.
+- Joseph-Albert Ponsin (later Bourjois) develops a compact rouge by baking a powder/water mixture in a round mould.

 - Registered Trade Marks Law passed (U.S.).

-- Ben Levy Co. of Boston begins making LaBlache face powder.
+- Ben Levy Company begins making Lablache Face Powder.

 - Jean Baptiste Boussingault extracts Sorbitol from the fresh juice of the mountain ash berries.